belyimishka/rsschool-cv/cv.md

 ## About me

 I want to learn a new profession.
 I am 49 years old.
 I understand that I need to move on, learn something new and promising.
 I worked in social security and in a bank, so the profession of a front-end developer seemed the most suitable for me.
-Do not sit still and do not wait for mana from heaven.
-Take it and do it.
-I'm starting from scratch, practice and knowledge - zero.
-I know it's hard, but it should be worth it.
+I'm starting from scratch, I know it's hard, but it is worth it.

 ## Skills